The Transformation of Yokohama DeNA BayStars - How an IT Company Changed Team Management

 Results of the Transformation and Implications for NPB

 DeNA's transformation also yielded results on the field.
-In 2016, the team reached the Japan Series for the first time in 19 years, and advanced again in 2017.
+In 2016, the team advanced to the Climax Series Final Stage (losing to Hiroshima 1-4), and in 2017 reached the Japan Series for the first time in 19 years (losing to SoftBank 2-4).
 However, the essence of the BayStars' transformation lies in building a sustainable franchise management model not dependent on wins and losses.
 The fact that attendance did not significantly decline even in seasons when the team finished last demonstrates the depth of fan engagement.
 The DeNA model influenced other franchises as well.
 Not only IT-affiliated teams like Rakuten and SoftBank, but also teams with traditional corporate owners began focusing on data utilization and fan experience improvement.
 The Yokohama DeNA BayStars case will continue to be referenced as a pioneering example of how the fusion of technology and entertainment can bring about significant transformation in Japanese professional sports management.